Research Opportunities

 Who can participate in undergraduate research?

-If you don't meet these GPA requirements to do research for credit, you can still get involved in research.
+All students can get involved in research.
 Some students work in a lab as a volunteer, as a paid intern, or as a student worker.
-What form your experience takes will depend on you, your mentor, and your GPA standing within the department.
+You can be both paid and get credit for research you are conducting if it is approved by your faculty mentor.
+What form your experience takes will depend on you and your mentor.

 Why should I do research?